-(next dict &opt key) Gets the next key in a struct or table.
+(next ds &opt key) Gets the next key in a datastructure.
 Can be used to iterate through the keys of a data structure in an unspecified order.
 Keys are guaranteed to be seen only once per iteration if they data structure is not mutated during iteration.
 If key is nil, next returns the first key.
 If next returns nil, there are no more keys to iterate through.

 (nil? x) Check if x is nil.

 (not x) Returns the boolean inverse of x.